kern/hackbot/README.md

         fb_exchange_token=SHORT_LIVED_ACCESS_TOKEN

 Replace `APP_ID`, `APP_SECRET`, and `SHORT_LIVED_ACCESS_TOKEN` with the proper
 values.
-Take the long-lived (60 day) access token and place it in `config.json`.
+Take the long-lived (60 day) access token and pass it as an environment variable.
 Then you should be good to go!

     $ env ACCESS_TOKEN=[LONG_LIVED_ACCESS_TOKEN] npm start